petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-settings-ui-reference.md

 **Image Alt Description**: Use the Image Alt Description field to define the `og:image:alt` property for a page.
 You can also localize an image's alt description via the *Language Flag* button.

-See [Configuring Open Graph](./configuring-open-graph.md) to learn more.
+See [Configuring Open Graph for Sites](./configuring-open-graph-for-sites.md) to learn more.

 #### Sharing